 Northern Rally Sprint Series Rules – 2019

-- Every competitor shall have a minimum clubsport rally licence and belong to a MANZ affiliated car club.
+- Every competitor shall have a minimum clubsport rally licence and belong to a MSNZ affiliated car club.
 As per Motor-Sport Manual.

-- Every series registered competitor’s car will be eligible under schedule R of the MANZ book.
+- Every series registered competitor’s car will be eligible under schedule R of the MSNZ book.